-Bratislava, Slovakia – As Slovakia and the Czech Republic prepare to commemorate the thirtieth anniversary of the Velvet Revolution, a new highlights notable differences in how both countries assess their recent history.
+Bratislava, Slovakia – As Slovakia and the Czech Republic prepare to commemorate the anniversary of the Velvet Revolution, a new study highlights notable differences in how both countries assess their recent history.

 30 years after Velvet Revolution, Czechs more optimistic about current state of affairs

 According to the survey, Czechs have a more positive view of the Velvet Revolution than their Slovak neighbours, with respectively 66% and 56% of the population seeing the 1989 peaceful protests that led to the collapse of communism in a positive light.
 On the other hand, the 1993 split of Czechoslovakia and emergence of two independent states was assessed more positively in Slovakia (64%) than in the Czech Republic (50%).

 Broadly speaking, Slovaks appear much more nostalgic of the pre-1989 era than their Czech neighbours.
 Only 10% of Czechs assess positively the communist coup taking over power in 1948, compared to 35% of Slovaks, proof of “a greater liking to the previous regime in Slovakia than in the Czech Republic”, according to pollsters.